 It's crucial to be less intrusive with your questions, although you might really want to hear the answers in great detail.
 If you want to avoid embarrassing your guests, you should avoid rushing into a personal topic about them.
 In addition, if a guest on your show is showing signs that they are uncomfortable with a subject, the appropriate thing to do is to back off.

 Including some degree of flexibility is crucial, no matter how much you want to keep the show you host organized.
 An interaction between you and the guest that wasn't anticipated may be an interesting type of informational media.
 If you have the impression that there's more to learn about your guest, you can ask follow-up questions based on your intuition rather than adhering strictly to the interview's format.

-Podcast Questions You Can Use For Your Next Recording
+Questions You Can Use For Your Next Podcast Interview

 - What is one thing your business/successful venture did that you didn't expect?

 - What sets you apart from your competitors?

 - Where can we find you online?

 - What's something about your industry that surprised you lately?

 A conversation in a podcast is a two-way street, and it's your role as the podcast host to direct the conversation rather than fill it with your own words.
 Without you being overly involved, your guest should be able to freely discuss their experiences and knowledge and elaborate on the questions you've posed.

 Recording a difficult podcast interview keeps every podcast host up at night.
 It makes perfect sense to us.
 No matter how much time and work you put into the preparation for the next interview or how excellent your intentions are, there's always the possibility that the podcast interview may not go as planned.
 This is true no matter how much effort and time you put into the preparation.